 Pumps and Heater

 The pumps and power equipment con also have a bearing on a hot tub’s performance.
 Every tub comes with at least one pump, a heater and the touch pod to control it all.
-Here again, oil tubs ore not created equal.
+Here again, all tubs are not created equal.

 A lot of spa manufactures use inexpensive 48 frame motors.
 This motor is probably the industry standard because of its low cost.
 A far superior motor is the 56 frame switchless model.
 This pump is quieter, runs cooler and is much more energy efficient.
 Its lifespan can be measured in decades rather than hundreds of hours.
 (Beware of dealers who advertise that their hot tubs stay warm without a heater.
 They will then try to sell you a hot tub with a heater!)

-So you can enjoy your hot tub and not have work maintaining it, look for a tub with a non-wood frame and base that will never rot, get mold or mildew.
-They’re truly maintenance free.
+So you can enjoy your hot tub and not have to work maintaining it, look for a tub with a non-wood frame and base that will never rot, get mold or mildew.

 Water Purification Systems